GrandPurpleOcelot/GrandPurpleOcelot.github.io/index.md

 MNIST Digit Recognition is a knowledge competition on Kaggle.
 Many people started practicing in machine learning with this competition, so did I. This is a multiple classification problem: based on the data image of a given digit, predict which number is corresponded with the given input.
 This dataset provides an interesting opportunity to learn about models comparison and feature engineering.
 Here's my [kernel](https://www.kaggle.com/suoires1/mnist-a-gentle-introduction-to-classification).

+### Predicting Diabetes using Ensemble Methods

+The objective of this project is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
+The project focus on handling missing values, by using information from other variables in the dataset to predict and impute the missing values.
+I alsp used ensemble methods such as bagging and boosting, as well as K-folds validation techniques to predict diabetes with the accuracy of 76%.
+Here's my analysis in [R notebook](https://grandpurpleocelot.github.io/predicting-diabetes.github.io/).

 ---